scholarslab/praxis/_posts/meeting_notes/2015-08-29-charter-whiteboard.md

 date: 2015-8-29 13:19
 comments: true
 ---
-#Notes Toward Our Charter
-transcribed James P. Ascher, Aug 29, 2015, revised for the web Oct 7, 2015

 These notes were taken at the first 2015 Praxis meeting (August 27 from 9 AM till 10:30 pm) in blue dry-erase marker on three whiteboards